mburufiona/Sychel_Customer_Churn/README.md

 ## Conclusion

 This project delivers a recall-first churn prediction model suitable for proactive retention.
 The tuned Decision Tree provides the best recall and PR-AUC among candidates while remaining interpretable for business stakeholders.
-With threshold tuning, ongoing monitoring, and periodic retraining, the model can be deployed to support timely and cost-effective customer retention strategies.
+With , ongoing monitoring, and periodic retraining, the model can be deployed to support timely and cost-effective customer retention strategies.